 - Add more water to the flask, if needed.

 - Analyze your data that you recorded with the Science Journal app.

 - Open the graphs for each of your trials in the app which show how the sound intensity changes over time after the flask is sealed.
 Your data should look something like the graph in Figure 7.
 The sound intensity should decrease over time and should level off at the end.
 You can drag the cursor along the graph and it will display the time as well as the measured sound intensity for each data point.

 - What was your sound intensity (in decibels) at the beginning, what at the end?

 - How fast did the sound intensity decrease, or how long did it take for the sound intensity to level off?
 Drag the cursor to the time point at the beginning of the experiment (at the highest sound intensity) and the end (where it started to level off).
 For example, in Figure 7 the highest sound intensity (56.99 dB) was at 0:11.4 minutes (=11.4 seconds) and it leveled off at 31.66 dB after 9:05.7 minutes (= 9 x 60 s + 5.7 s = 545.7 s).
 Calculate the difference between these two points.
 In Figure 7 this would be 546.7 s - 11.4 s, which is 534.3 s.

 - Make a bar graph in which you show the sound intensity (measured in decibels) on the y-axis at the beginning and end of the experiment.
 Calculate the difference between both values.
 By how much did your sound intensity decrease?
-Note: Remember that a decrease of 10 dB means the sound is half as loud.
+Note: Remember that a decrease of 10 dB means that we perceive this sound half as loud.